graceebc9/HurricaneDamage/model/README.md

 To train or finetune the Final model on your own data use the following [Colab Notebook](https://colab.research.google.com/drive/1M_XMjO6K1uJeCehBkYy9ijEa7eX9qDtb?usp=sharing).

-To use the parameter sweep functionality, use the [param_sweeps] folder.
+To use the parameter sweep functionality, use the following [Colab](https://colab.research.google.com/drive/1RriUfp3PLFGEc85iplnGGFxM1iDLL9z3#scrollTo=BgvZXW8uB7WW).

 Your data will need to be in the folder structure, with each patch labelled with a numeric identifier e.g. 1234.tif.
 The datamodules provided will then set up a 80/20 split of the train data into train/validation.